rcgc/chihuahua-muffin/README.md

 ![Camouflaged_owl](https://github.com/rcgc/chihuahua-muffin/blob/master/readme_images/camouflaged_owl.jpg)
 <p><b>Figure 1. </b>Camouflaged owl[2]</p><br>

 Very similar objects recognition is not a new task for humans at all, because in nature it happens all the time: we can observe how animals use camouflage to survive, hid from preys to hunt them, and so on.
-However, during this report, we won’t study camouflage issues, but objects that look alike in completely different contexts: labradoodles and fried chicken, dogs and bagels, sheepdogs and mops and chihuahuas and muffins of course!<br>
+However, during this report, we won’t study camouflage issues, but objects that look alike in completely different contexts: labradoodles and fried chicken, dogs and bagels, sheepdogs and mops and chihuahuas and muffins of course!<br><br>

 ![Labradoodle_vs_friedChicken](https://github.com/rcgc/chihuahua-muffin/blob/master/readme_images/labradoodle_vs_friedChicken.jpg)
 <p><b>Figure 2. </b>Labradoodle vs fried chicken[2]</p><br><br>